gtzilla/web-router.js/README.md

 ## `.navigate( url )` Method

-You can force a navigation from JavaScript by using the `router.navigate` method.
+You can initiate a navigation from JavaScript by using the `router.navigate` method.
+The `navigate` method can accept an optional second parameter, which will be passed to `pushState`.

 ## `.resolve( path )` Method